-- · General anesthesia provides loss of consciousness. - Regional anesthesia involves the injection of a local anesthetic to provide numbness, loss of pain, or loss of sensation to a large region of the body.
-Regional anesthetic techniques include an interscalene block.
+- General anesthesia provides loss of consciousness. - Regional anesthesia involves the injection of a local anesthetic to provide numbness, loss of pain, or loss of sensation to a large region of the body.
+Regional anesthetic techniques include spinal blocks, epidural blocks, and saphenous nerve blocks.